-If you’ve been running races with heavier every day running shoes, choosing a shoe meant specifically for running could help you improve your overall time.
+If you’ve been running races with heavier every day running shoes, choosing a shoe meant specifically for racing could help you improve your overall time.

 Before you decide which on a shoe, it’s important to understand the difference between a racing flat and a lightweight running shoe.